 A doctor can perform a DHT blood test to see if that’s the issue, which could be beneficial if you’re also losing hair or experiencing a receding hairline.

 Just like genetics, there are some traits that pass down from generation to generation based on your ethnicity.
-For example, Mediterranean men are able to grow incredibly thick beards.
+For example, Mediterranean men can grow incredibly thick beards.

 A study from 2016 studied Chinese men and found that they have less facial hair growth than men who were Caucasian.
-In addition, Chinese patients in the study were able to grow hair easily around the mouth, while Caucasian counterparts were able to grow hair on the chin, neck, and cheeks.
+In addition, Chinese patients in the study could grow hair easily around the mouth, while Caucasian counterparts were able to grow hair on the chin, neck, and cheeks.